Blog>Cost Guides>Cost to prevent flood damage

 Basement waterproofing

-When it comes to flooding, basements are the hardest-hit areas in your house, which is why investing in basement waterproofing (aka: structural waterproofing) is a great way to prevent groundwater causing significant damage to your property.
-Costs will depend on your square footage and type of waterproofing, but you can expect to pay between £40 and £250 per m2.
+When it comes to flooding, basements are the hardest-hit areas in your house, which is why investing in basement waterproofing (aka: structural waterproofing) is a great way to prevent groundwater from causing significant damage to your property.
+Costs will depend on your square footage and type of waterproofing, but you can expect to pay between £40 - £250 per m².

 Check out our basement waterproofing cost guide for more information.